 Introverts need to discipline themselves to do just the opposite—get outside their private sphere when it would be objectively useful.
-Even going to a public place like the library can be a challenge for the introvert who prefers the solitude of his or her study.
+Even going to a public place like the library can be a challenge for the Introvert who prefers the solitude of his or her study.

-Intuitives, with their future-oriented perspective, may be come up short when it comes to estimating the amount of time needed to accomplish something in a given amount of time.
+Intuitives, with their future-oriented perspective, may come up short when it comes to estimating the amount of time needed to accomplish something in a given amount of time.
 If they are building a sandbox for a child’s birthday, for example, they may run into construction hang-ups that mean the job can’t be done on schedule.
 This needn’t be a cause for self-criticism.
 It’s simply one of those things that happen in life for no foreseeable reason.

 Thinkers have a tendency to set schedules or follow time lines that are compatible with their own needs, without considering the needs of others.
 Offending people is one problem with the Thinkers’ practice of basing decisions on objective outcomes rather than considering the impact on others.

 Perceivers need to recognize their predisposition to procrastination, flitting from one project to another.
-Ironically, they often see this as time-saving effort, juggling more than one project at a time.
+Ironically, they often see this as a time-saving effort, juggling more than one project at a time.
 The result may be several projects left uncompleted.
-The would do better to limit themselves to one or two projects at a time.
+They would do better to limit themselves to one or two projects at a time.